Jyjyx/AlbionOnline_BM_Caerleon_Deals/README.md

 a simple python script to check the prices difference between the black market and the caerleon market.

+TO MAKE IT WORK :
+first lauch the request_prices.py wait for the processing , when it's done lauch the json_analyzer_1.py

 The script check basically for the quality 1 if you want to change it :